Wahroonga railway station: History

 A new road overbridge was built on the southern end of the platform and this replaced the level crossing at the north of the station.
 Access to the new island platform was via a set of steps from the new overbridge.
 Train services continued to be steam-hauled on this line until c.1927 when alterations allowed for electrification of the line between Milson's Point and Hornsby.
 Automatic colour light signalling was installed between Lindfield and Hornsby (including Wahroonga) on 8 May 1928.
 Steam trains were withdrawn in July 1928.
 When the Sydney Harbour Bridge was opened on 20 March 1932, the North Shore train services connected with the rest of the Sydney suburban railway system.

 The 1926 Wahroonga Progress Association's Annual Report stated the railway station garden "for 9 years in succession, with one exception, has gained first prize in the competition for privately maintained railway station gardens".

 A pair of brick entrance piers were built at the foot of the pedestrian steps with timber covering in the mid-1930s, similar to the set at Killara, since demolished.

-Possibly in the 1920s or 1930s Hill's fig trees (Ficus microcarpa var.
+In the 1920s or 1930s, Hill's fig trees(Ficus microcarpa var.
 Hillii) were planted on the island platform, replacing the earlier fan palm trees.
-Appropriate shrubs and trees have been planted in the centre line of the platform on both sides of the centrally located building since its earliest days.
-These are well cared for and add to the stylish setting of the station.
+Shrubs and trees have been planted in the centre line of the platform on both sides of the centrally located building since the platform's earliest days.

 In early years, Old Milson's Point, Bay Road, St. Leonards, Chatswood, Lindfield, Gordon, Pymble, Turramurra, Wahroonga and Hornsby Stations had goods yards.
 All but St. Leonards, Chatswood and Hornsby yards had disappeared by the mid-twentieth century, and the latter three did not survive into the late twentieth century.
 Grounds on the east and west of the tracks are also densely planted with a mixture of native and exotic trees and shrubs.
 These are maintained by Hornsby Shire Council.
 In 2009 the Hill's fig trees on the platform were replaced with blue berry ash (Elaeocarpus reticulatus) as the figs' roots were lifting pavement and causing trip and risk hazards.
 The new trees have a more upright, narrow habit which should suit the constricted corridor between the railway overhead power lines.
 The platform upgrade include relocation of seats and re-paving of the platform surface.

 In May 2022, an upgrade to the station was completed and opened including a new lift and accessible toilet, while the Illoura Avenue bridge was also refurbished.